-The Wollongong Gasworks site formerly operated as a gasworks site between 1883 and 1977.
+The former Wollongong Gasworks was operated by the Wollongong Gas Light Company as a coal gasification plant (gasworks) between 1883 and 1977.

-Jemena Gas Networks (NSW) Ltd, a subsidiary of Jemena Limited acquired the site following the acquisition of assets from the Australian Gas Lighting (AGL) company in 2007.
-Following the acquisition Jemena became responsible for the management and oversight of its legacy contaminated sites.
+Jemena Gas Networks (NSW) Ltd (Jemena), a subsidiary of Jemena Limited acquired the site following the transaction of assets from the Australian Gas Light Company (AGL) in 2007.
+Following the acquisition, Jemena became responsible for the site and legacy gasworks contamination.

-There have been numerous investigations of the site between 1997 and 2017.
-The soil and groundwater at the site have been contaminated by the historical waste produced by the gasworks during its operation.
+There have been numerous investigations undertaken at the site between 1997 and 2019.
+The soil and groundwater at the site have been contaminated by the historical waste and by-products produced during the operation of the gasworks.

-The gas manufacturing infrastructure located on the site included a retort house, boiler, exhaust house, washers and purifiers, coal storage areas, tar wells, gas holders and a drum filling area.
-The aboveground site infrastructure was demolished in the 1980s and a section of the site (Lot 2412) was remediated by excavation of hydrocarbon impacted soil in 2005.
+The gas manufacturing infrastructure formerly located on the site included a retort house, boiler, exhaust house, washers and purifiers, coal storage areas, tar wells, gas holders and a drum filling area.
+The aboveground site infrastructure was demolished in the 1980s and a large section of the site (Lot 2412) was remediated by excavation of infrastructure and hydrocarbon impacted soil in 2005.

-The site is currently being monitored on the Contaminated Site Risk Register and is classified as High.
-The NSW Environment Protection Authority (EPA) issued a Section 77 Notice requesting information on the current status of the site.
-A detailed site investigation report was submitted to the EPA on 31 January 2017 in response to this notice which addresses the data gaps and concerns highlighted by the NSW EPA accredited Auditor for the site.
-The EPA have indicated that they will reserve their decision to declare the site contaminated under the CLM Act 1997, based on the understanding that Jemena will continue to progress the remediation in a timely manner with ongoing regular communication with the EPA.
+The NSW Environment Protection Authority (EPA) issued a Section 77 Notice requesting information on the current status of the site; and Jemena submitted a Detailed Site Investigation (DSI) report to the EPA in January 2017.
+The EPA reported that they would not declare the site contaminated under the CLM Act 1997, based on the understanding that Jemena will continue to progress the remediation in a timely manner, with ongoing regular communication with the EPA.

-Consultation with the community and stakeholders continues as we proceed towards further investigation.
-Jemena is also working towards obtaining the necessary statutory approvals required before commencement of any works.
+Consultation with the community and stakeholders continues as we proceed with further investigations and towards full scale remediation.
+Jemena is also working towards obtaining the necessary regulatory approvals required before commencement of any works.

-For more information about the Wollongong project, to lodge questions and feedback or receive regular updates about the progress of the project please contact us on:
+For more information about the former Wollongong Gasworks Remediation project, to ask questions, provide feedback or receive regular updates about the progress of the project please contact us on:

 P 1800 571 972